oddbird/oddleventy/content/blog/2019/sass-modules.md

 code into multiple smaller files, and then merge them back together into a single (often minified) CSS document for the browser.

-As our projects get bigger, that becomes even more important --but the relationships between files can also get blurry or confusing.
+As our projects get bigger, that becomes even more important -- but the relationships between files can also get blurry or confusing.
 We might see a variable, and not know where it was defined, then search through our files and find several definitions.
 We might want to use an outside